 Individual activities that stimulate the senses are encouraged at all stages of dementia.
 Successful programs for individuals with dementia are based on a person's likes and interests.
-Adults often have a fear of failure (especially those aware of their cognitive decline) and may refuse to participate in activities because of this fear.
+Adults often have a fear of failure (especially those aware of their cognitive decline), and may refuse to participate in activities because of this fear.
 Be consistent, have fun, and by all means introduce new activities.
 Look for signs of frustration and agitation and address these behaviors immediately.

-Individual Activities for People Who Have ADRD Activity Mild Moderate Severe Word games Word searchesCrossword puzzlesCard gamesComputer games Simple word searches Simple crossword puzzles Simple computer games Discuss a simple topicListen to others Letter writing Write a letterSend emailUse Facebook Dictate a letter or emailUse Facebook with help Listen to a letter or email being read Art/Music Take photos Create a photo album Draw Play an instrument Take photos Maintain a photo album Draw Sing along with others View photosListen to musicSing along to familiar songs Woodworking Use toolsPlan and complete projects with assistance Use simple tools with supervisionAssist with projects Use activity board with bolts, screws, and hardwareWatch projects Sewing Use sewing machine with help Plan and complete projects with help Use simple tools with supervisionAssist with projects Use sewing cards, activity blankets or aprons with buttons, snaps, ties, Velcro, and zippers Watch projects
+Individual Activities for People Who Have e ADRD Type of activity Mild Moderate Severe Word games Word searches Crossword puzzles Card games Computer games Simple word searches Simple crossword puzzles Simple computer games Discuss a simple topicListen to others Letter writing Write a letterSend emailUse Facebook Dictate a letter or emailUse Facebook with help Listen to a letter or email being read Art/Music Take photos Create a photo album Draw Play an instrument Take photos Maintain a photo album Draw Sing along with others View photos Listen to music Sing along to familiar songs Woodworking Use tools Plan and complete projects with assistance Use simple tools with supervision Assist with projects Use activity board with bolts, screws, and hardware Watch projects Sewing Use sewing machine with help Plan and complete projects with help Use simple tools with supervision Assist with projects Use sewing cards, activity blankets or aprons with buttons, snaps, ties Velcro, and zippers Watch projects